slint-ui/slint/docs/building.md

 ### C++ test

-The C++ crate are not included in the workspace's default members, so it need to be build explicitly
+The C++ crate are not included in the workspace´s default members, so it need to be build explicitly

 ```sh
 cargo build --lib -p sixtyfps-cpp